What the data says is just the beginning.

 When the work is organizational.

 Assessment-informed coaching serves individual leaders.
-When the question shifts — from how do I develop as a leader to how do we lead together, what kind of leadership team do we need to become — the work becomes something different.
+When the question shifts — from how do I develop as a leader to how do we lead together, what kind of leadership team do we need to become — the work becomes team coaching, not individual coaching.

 That is our leader and team development practice, where CliftonStrengths and the Leadership Circle Profile are deployed not in service of one leader's development but in service of a team's collective capacity — building the shared language, the honest self-knowledge, and the leadership culture that outlasts any single engagement.